 The Authority administers various other governmental and educational related programs.
 This fund group records the aggregate activity and reflects the combination of these programs.
 The State of Maine provides program funding on an annual basis for the Higher Education Fund.
 FAME Opportunities, Inc. relies on private individuals and corporations for contributions.
 The State of Maine provides funding for the Doctors for Maine's Future program.
-The U.S. Department of Justice's Bureau of Justice Assistance funded the John R. Justice Program.
 FAME administers the scholarship in accordance with a memorandum of agreement with the Maine Department of Education.
 The funds are granted to qualifying students for attendance at college.
+The State Small Business Credit Initiative Fund was funded by the U.S. Department of the Treasury and initially awarded to the Department of Economic and Community Development (DECD) of the State of Maine.
+In addition, the Authority administers the program for the DECD.